TelMedSphere/ml-model/.github/EnvVarSetUpGuideline.md

      1. **Go to Firebase Console:**

         - Visit [Firebase Console](https://console.firebase.google.com/).
-        - Select your project or create a new one.
+        - Select your project or create a new one (Keep the all options furthur default)

      2. **Navigate to Service Accounts:**